-You may enroll in a concurrent major or concurrent program.
+You may enroll in a concurrent major or concurrent program while studying at ASU.
 We recommend that you complete both programs in the same amount of time.
-If you cannot complete both programs in the same amount of time, please consult with an ISSC International Student Advisor for further information on the immigration implications.
+If you cannot complete both programs in the same amount of time, please consult with an ISSC Advisor for further information on the immigration implications.

-Your primary major or program is stated on your I-20.
-This major is important, as it will affect your future benefits such as Optional Practical Training (OPT).
+Only your primary major or program is stated on your I-20.
+Your secondary major will be listed on your MyASU.
+This primary major is important, as it will affect your future benefits such as Optional Practical Training (OPT).